ibrokemycomputer/css-calculated-grid/README.md

-# PINT Grid Layout Best Practices
+# Calulated Grid Layout

 ### Preview:
 `npm i -g serve` (`sudo ` may be required)

-Clone this repo, cd into this repo, `serve`, follow instructions on serve output to view.
+Clone this repo, `cd` into this repo, `serve`, follow instructions on serve output to view the locally running instance.